TreeGee73/work-day-scheduler/README.md

 ## Challenges

 ## Credits
-Background image is a free to use image that was obtained from Pexels.com.
+Background image is a free to use image that was obtained from <a href="http://www.pexels.com">Pexels.com</a>.